Do Antibiotics Weaken Your Immune System? + 3 Ways To Help

 Prebiotics help nourish probiotics, and they are found in foods like asparagus, jicama, garlic, and leeks.
 Probiotics are commonly found in fermented foods, like yogurt, kefir, kimchi, and pickles.
 "Take it slow in the beginning, as it may be hard to digest some of these things," Shah adds.

-Studies have shown that exercise can alter the gut microbiome and support overall health.
-Moderate exercise can also help reduce stress, which can have an impact on the gut microbiome via the gut-brain axis.
+Studies have shown that exercise can alter the gut microbiome3 and support overall health.
+Moderate exercise can also help reduce stress, which can have an impact on the gut microbiome via the gut-brain axis4.
 Adding yoga, Pilates, or a brisk walk to a daily routine may help restore a balanced gut microbiome.

 If a doctor prescribes antibiotics, it's probably for a good reason.
 "Antibiotics are important for bacterial infections," Trubow says, like urinary tract infections (UTI), bacterial pneumonia, strep throat, mastitis, and more.
 These infections will generally respond to antibiotics in about a week, she says, and alterations to the gut will occur after just a few doses.
 At that point, she says, it's better to complete the course and make sure the infection is gone—then you can work on healing the gut.